uw-dims/dims-sr/docs/source/scope.rst

   environment; resources; software quality factors; and design and implementation constraints.

-+ Section :ref:`qualificationprovisions` provides qualification provisions that ensure that each requirement is met in the final system.

 + Section :ref:`notes` provides an alphabetical listing of acronyms and abbreviations used in this document.